+Earnings limit adjustment: If you're an incorporated physician, this is the amount that establishes your upper earnings limit and lower earnings limit.
+It is determined in each calendar year as the previous year's rate of increase in the Consumer Price Index (CPI) plus 1%, multiplied by your baseline earnings.
 Eligibility service: The length of time you have been a member of HOOPP.
-It includes any buybacks, transfers or free accrual, and excludes certain periods when you did not make contributions to the Plan.
-Eligibility service is used to determine the reduction (if any) which will apply to your pension if you decide to retire early.
-Lifetime pension: This is the monthly lifetime payment you will receive from HOOPP at retirement, based on HOOPP's defined benefit pension formula.
-This does not include the bridge benefit for members who retire early.
+It includes any free accrual and periods gained by buying back service and excludes certain periods when you did not make contributions to the Plan.
+Eligibility service is used to determine the reduction (if any) that will apply to your pension if you decide to retire early.